Trello vs Wrike vs Productive: Choosing the Best Software for Your Agency (Features & Reviews)

 COLLABORATE WITH CROSS-FUNCTIONAL TEAMS ACROSS MULTIPLE PROJECTS WITH INFORMATIVE TASK SCREENS

 3. Flexible time tracking: When it comes to Time Tracking, both Productive and Wrike offer multiple ways for teams to manage their hours, including a live timer and manual input.
 A perk of Productive is that the timer can be placed on your desktop, so you don’t have to switch between tabs just to start or stop your tracking.
 Additionally, if you book workloads using Productive’s resource management, you can automatically generate time entries for your teams.
-On the other hand, Trello doesn’t come with built-in time tracking but instead offers various integrations to provide this feature.
+On the other hand, Trello doesn’t come with built-in agency time tracking software but instead offers various integrations to provide this feature.

 WITH PRODUCTIVE, YOU CAN COMBINE ADVANCED FINANCIAL MANAGEMENT WITH SIMPLIFIED PROJECT MANAGEMENT